Election 2020: National's health policy - more money for Pharmac, elective surgery guarantees

 National's policy statement states that if a DHB can't provide a promised elective surgery within four months, "they will be required to source an alternative provider".

-Its maternity policy includes guaranteeing three days post-natal stay for mothers and their babies (what mothers are currently entitled to, but sometimes ignored by under pressure services), and re-establishing birthing units at Lumsden and Wanaka.
+Its maternity policy includes guaranteeing three days postnatal stay for mothers and their babies (what mothers are currently entitled to, but it's sometimes ignored by under-pressure services), and re-establishing birthing units at Lumsden and Wanaka.

 The party has already announced an "investing in the first 1000 days" policy including a $3000 entitlement for expectant mothers, to be used to spend on services for their baby, with those with higher needs getting up to $6000.
 The package includes better funding for pre and post-birth GP visits; allows parents to both take paid parental leave at the same time; and would establish a "national centre for child development" at a university to drive research.